owncloud/android/user_manual/android_app.rst

    Uploading pictures directly from the camera in the ownCloud Android app, steps 1 - 3.

 Images can be uploaded directly from the camera.
-To do so, similar to uploading a file or creating a new folder, when viewing all files, click the *"Plus icon"*, then the *"Upload icon"* in the popup list (which is the first icon).
+To do so, similar to uploading a file or creating a new folder, when viewing all files, click the *"Plus icon"*, then the *"Upload"* button in the popup list (which is the first icon).
 From there, under *"Upload to ownCloud"*, click *"Picture from camera"*.
 The camera app will then start, and the picture that you take can be directly uploaded to your ownCloud server.
 Passcode Locks & Pins